-HTM 311: Food and Beverage Management Prerequisite: HTM 201
+HTM 311: Food and Beverage Management

 This course focuses on the functions of food and beverage management and managing quality.
 Students will learn the role of food and beverage management in the context of overall catering operations.
 Topics include: fast food and popular catering, hotels and quality restaurants and functional, industrial, welfare catering and contemporary environmental concerns, such as sourcing, sustainability and responsible farming.
+Students will use industry standard software solutions for foodservice operations in this course.

-HTM 350: Hospitality and Tourism Law and Ethics Credit Hours: (3-0:3) Prerequisite: BUS 302; HTM 201
+HTM 350: Hospitality and Tourism Law and Ethics Credit Hours: (3-0:3)

+Prerequisite: BUS 302; HTM 201